emdgroup-liquid/liquid/src/liquid/components/ld-sidenav/readme.md

 Use the expand trigger property to configure on which events the side navigation expands.
 You can configure it to expand

 - on explicit toggle button click,
-- when the user moves the cursor over the side navigation.
+- when the user moves the cursor over the side navigation or the sidenav receives focus-within.

 The trigger modes are inclusive as follows:
 - `'toggle'` applies as well if the collapse trigger is set to `'mouseenter'`